-Sidewalk: The portion of a street between the curb line and Street Line or any part of a street specifically designated for pedestrian travel and separated from the travelled way.
+Sidewalk: The portion of a street between the curb line and Street Line or any part of a street specifically designated for pedestrian travel and separated from the roadway.

-Street: means a public street, highway, road, lane, sidewalk, thoroughfare, bridge, square and the curbs, gutters, culverts and retaining walls in connection therewith located within the core area.
+Street: means a public street, highway, road, lane, sidewalk, thoroughfare, bridge and square, and the curbs, gutters, culverts and retaining walls in connection therewith and without restricting the generality of the foregoing includes the full right of way width.